carlotes247/carlotes247.github.io/index.md

   - type: call-to-action.html
     section_id: about
     background_style: bg-primary
-    title: Intelligent Games and Games Intelligence (IGGI) PhD
+    title: "**Intelligent Games and Games Intelligence (IGGI) PhD**"
-    text: I am a PhD Candidate at the leading Center for Doctoral Training in Intelligent Games and Games Intelligence (IGGI) in the UK.
+    text: "I am a PhD Candidate at the leading Center for Doctoral Training in Intelligent Games and Games Intelligence (IGGI) in the UK.

+    My current research interests are ***(1) Interactive use of ML and AI, (2) Encouraging movement during user interaction, and (3) Understanding motivation and user/player experience.***

     The institutions where I am being trained to succeed in my doctorate are the University of York, Goldsmiths - University of London and Queen Mary - University of London.

-My current research interests are (1) Playful uses of ML and AI, (2) Encouraging movement during user interaction, and (3) Understanding motivation and user/player experience.
+    I am supervised by [Prof. Sebastian Deterding](https://www.york.ac.uk/tfti/staff/research/sebastian-deterding/) and [Dr. Marco Gillies](https://www.gold.ac.uk/computing/staff/m-gillies/)."
     actions:
       - title: Skills
         url: '#skills'